paritytech/command-bot/README.md

 ## Environment variables <a name="setup-environment-variables"></a>

-All environment variables are documented in the [env.example.cjs](./env.example.cjs) file.
-For development you're welcome to copy that file to `env.cjs` so that all values will be loaded automatically once the application starts.
+All environment variables are documented in the [.env.example.cjs](./.env.example.cjs) file.
+For development you're welcome to copy that file to `.env.cjs` so that all values will be loaded automatically once the application starts.

 # Development <a name="development"></a>